-In the first two months of the complex's first spring season (March and April 2012), over 11,800 residents have visited the complex and over 300 teams have practiced or played at the complex.
-These numbers are only expected to grow over the next few months and into the future.
+In the first two months of the complex's first spring season (March and April 2012), over 11,800 residents visited the complex and over 300 teams practiced or played at the complex.
+These numbers are only expected to grow.